mdgriffith/elm-ui/README.md

 The work is based off of a rewrite of the [Style Elements](https://github.com/mdgriffith/style-elements) library.
 A lot of that work was originally released under the [Stylish Elephants](https://github.com/mdgriffith/stylish-elephants) project.

+## Learn from the cookbook

+Visit the [elm-ui-cookbook repository](https://github.com/rofrol/elm-ui-cookbook) which collect more and more examples of elm-ui in action; this is a great resource if you are starting out `elm-ui` and want some practical guidance.